cmatsuoka/xmdp/README.rst

 An MDP clone using libxmp
 =========================

-Some of us have old projects which we dust off every few years just to see if they still compile.
+Some of us have old projects which we dust off every few years to see if they still compile.
 Sometimes we fix something or add a feature or two just for fun.
 For 19 years, this one was lying around incomplete, and now I finally decided to finish it.